Fitting High-Dimensional Interaction Models with Error Control: Better Threshold Approximation

 RAI is proven to perform well if the improvement in fit obtained by adding a set of features to a model is upper bounded by the sum of the improvements of adding the features individually.
-If a large set of features improves the model fit when considered together, this constraint requires some subsets of those features to improve the fit well.
-Consider the improvement in model fit by adding $\X_S$ to the model $\X_T$: Letting $S = A \cup B$, we bound $\Delta_T(S)$ as
+If a large set of features improves the model fit when considered together, this constraint requires some subsets of those features to improve the fit as well.
+Consider the improvement in model fit by adding $\X_S$ to the model $\X_M$: Letting $S = A \cup B$, we bound $\Delta_M(S)$ as

-If $A\cup B$ improves the model fit, equation (\ref{eqn:submod.intuition2}) requires that either $A$ or $B$ improve the fit.
+If $A\cup B$ improves the model fit, equation (\ref{eqn:submod.int}) requires that either $A$ or $B$ improve the fit.
 Therefore, signal that is present due to complex relationships among features cannot be completely hidden when considering subsets of these features.
-Equation (\ref{eqn:submod.intuition2}) defines a submodular function: \begin{defn}[Submodular Function] Let $F: 2^{[m]} \rightarrow \bbR$ be a set function defined on the the power set of $[m]$. $F$ is submodular if $\forall A,B \subset [m]$
+Equation (\ref{eqn:submod.int}) defines a submodular function: \begin{defn}[Submodular Function] Let $F: 2^{[m]} \rightarrow \bbR$ be a set function defined on the the power set of $[m]$. $F$ is submodular if $\forall A,B \subset [m]$

-\end{defn} This can be rewritten in the style of (\ref{eqn:submod.intuition2}) as
+\end{defn} This can be rewritten in the style of (\ref{eqn:submod.int}) as

 which considers the impact of $A \backslash B$ and $B \backslash A$ given $A \cap B$.
-Given (\ref{eqn:submod.intuition2}), it is natural to approximate the maximizer of a submodular function with a greedy algorithm.
-We provide a proof of the performance of RAI by assuming that \Rs is submodular or approximately so (made precise below). \mynotesH{include citations: theory in discrete probability etc}
+Given (\ref{eqn:submod.int}), it is natural to approximate the maximizer of a submodular function with a greedy algorithm.
+We provide a proof of the performance of RAI by assuming that \Rs is approximately submodular.